 The submission process used by the Bulletin of the American Astronomical Society (BAAS) depends on the kind of material being submitted.

 Abstracts from AAS meetings are automatically published in the BAAS after, or even during, each meeting.
 Visit the AAS Meetings website for information about upcoming meetings and how to submit abstracts.

 Obituaries are published as tributes and for future historians of science.
 To inform us of the death of an astronomer or to volunteer to write the obituary of a colleague please contact the current Vice-Chair of the Historical Astronomy Division (HAD) or Crystal Tinch.
 The HAD coordinates authoring and final submission of obituaries.

-To submit other items of potential interest to the BAAS, please contact the AAS Director of Publishing, Julie Steffen, at firstname.lastname@example.org with a description of the proposed contribution.
+To submit other items of potential interest to the BAAS, please contact the AAS Chief Publishing Officer, Julie Steffen, at firstname.lastname@example.org with a description of the proposed contribution.
 The BAAS editorial team will contact you within one business week about whether or not your submission is eligible for publication in the BAAS.

 Approved contributions are ultimately imported into the electronic publishing platform used by BAAS, PubPub.
 The preferred method for authoring submissions is to use PubPub’s web-based collaborative editing environment, which provides an experience similar to Google Docs (but with support for citations, equations, and so on).
 Upon approval of a submission, authors will be granted access to the authoring environment.

 Alternatively, manuscripts may be authored outside of BAAS and submitted in TeX (preferred), Word, or PDF formats, which will then be imported by BAAS staff.
 (TeX submissions should be sent as an archive of the manuscript files, figure images, BibTeX files, etc.) The digital-native version of the submission will be shared with the authors for review before final publication.